WaiHoi/CS102/README.md

 ## Features
 ### Core Game Features
-- Deck Initialisation
-    - 66 cards: 6 colours, numbered from 0-10
+- **Deck Initialization**: 66 cards — 6 colours, numbered 0–10.
-- Card Shuffling
-    - Randomise deck order at game start
+- **Card Shuffling**: Randomized deck at the start of each game.
-- Card Dealing
-    - Deal 5 cards to each player
+- **Card Dealing**: 5 cards dealt to each player.
-- Parade Line
-    - Shows cards currently in the parade
-- Hand Management
+- **Parade Line**: Dynamic central line where played cards are added.
-    - Players can view and select which cards to play from their hand
+- **Hand Management**: Players can view and choose cards from their hand.
-- Card Play Logic
-- Score Calculation
-- Endgame Trigger
-- Winner Determination
+- **Card Play Logic**: Enforces game rules when playing a card.
+- **Score Calculation**: Computes scores based on remaining hand.
+- **Endgame Trigger**: Ends game when deck is exhausted or a player has no cards.
+- **Winner Determination**: Declares winner based on lowest score and lowest number of cards collected
-- Input Validation
+- **Input Validation**:
-    - Prevent any invalid card players
-    - Handles incorrect inputs
+    - Prevents invalid moves and handles incorrect inputs.
+    - Ensures player usernames are unique

 ### Multiplayer Features
-- Local Multiplayer
-    - Supports up to 6 players
+- **Local Multiplayer**: Supports up to 6 players on a single machine.
-    - On a single machine

 ### Bot Players
-- Easy Difficulty
-    - Random cards will be chosen and played
-- Medium Difficulty
-    - Play card with least common colour
+- **Easy (Random)**: Plays randomly selected cards.
-    - 20% chance to play random card
+- **Medium (Heuristic)**: Plays least common color with 20% random variation.
-- Hard Difficulty
-    - Simulates outcomes and plays the best card
-    - 10% chance to play random card
+- **Hard (Simulated)**: Evaluates outcomes to play best card with 10% randomness.

 ## Getting Started
 ### Prerequisites